Imagine to Remember: Improving Medication Adherence in Pre- and Type 2 Diabetes

 Intervention / Treatment

-EXPERIMENTAL: Episodic Future Thinking introduced at 6 weeks
+Experimental: Episodic Future Thinking introduced at 6 weeks

 The intervention being researched is called episodic future thinking (EFT), which consists of imagining specific instances of one's future.
-In this study, participants will engage in EFT focused on imagining taking one's medication, guided by a research staff member in their intervention sessions in addition to weekly check-in calls across an 8-week period following a 6-week baseline period.
+In this study, participants will engage in EFT focused on imagining taking one's medication, guided by a research staff member in their intervention sessions in addition to weekly check-in calls across an 8-week period following a 6-week, 8-week or 10-week baseline period.
 The research staff member will conduct the intervention session using a semi-structured interview format in which they work to identify situations in which the participant encounters challenges with taking their medication and will ask questions to prompt the participant to imagine what successful medication adherence would consist of.
 Sessions may also involve imagining positive events resulting from successful medication adherence and the details surrounding those events.

 What is the study measuring?